350 million people are in need of humanitarian assistance

 We can save more lives in partnership

-The Global Emergency Response Coalition is seeking a Communications and Media Manager
+The Global Emergency Response Coalition is seeking a Manager for Fundraising and Partnerships

 In summer 2017, an unprecedented humanitarian crisis swept across northern Africa and the Middle East: 20 million people, in an area spanning from Nigeria to Yemen, were threatened by starvation.